grpc/proposal/A72-open-telemetry-tracing.md

 // Using this option will always lead to instrumentation, however in order to
 // use the data a SpanExporter must be registered with the TraceProvider option.
 // Server side does not have retries, so a registered Stats Handler is the only
 // option that is returned.
-It is not supported to use this alongside another
-// stats handler server option. func ServerOption(to TraceOptions) grpc.ServerOption {}
+func ServerOption(to TraceOptions) grpc.ServerOption {}
 ```

 ## Tracing Information
 RPCs on the client side may undergo retry attempts, whereas on the server side,
-they do not. gRPC records both per-call tracing details (at the parent span)
+they do not. gRPC records both per-call tracing details (on the parent span)
 and per-attempt tracing details (on the attempt span) on the client side.
 On the server side, there is only per-call traces.
 With the new OpenTelemetry
 plugin we will produce the following tracing information during an RPC lifecycle: